Resorts World Arena, Birmingham Track Design

 It takes just 24 hours to break down

-Five thousand tonnes of dirt are shipped into the arena; that’s 150 lorry loads
+Tonnes of dirt are shipped into the arena; that’s lorry loads

-An incredible two-and-a-half miles of fencing and six-and-a-half miles of power cables are utilised.
+Incredible two-and-a-half miles of fencing and six-and-a-half miles of power cables are used.